-For starters, Live Electric is installing 700 charging stations over the next three years, including fast chargers along I-15, I-80 and I-70 highway corridors.
+For starters, Rocky Mountain Power has installed charging stations, including fast chargers, along I-15, I-80 and I-70 highway corridors as part of Live Electric.
 This infrastructure means that today’s EV owners can experience Utah’s iconic ski resorts and national parks without worrying about running out of battery life.
 On the way to Zion National Park, for example, EV drivers can quickly recharge at Maverik stations in Santaquin, Fillmore, Cedar City and Washington.

 At local workplaces, Live Electric is making it easier for businesses to install charging stations.
 Packsize International in Salt Lake City has taken the lead in creating the largest electric vehicle charging installation in Utah.
 The packaging solution company installed 50 Level 2 chargers at its headquarters for use by its employees and the public.
 More than $110,000 in incentives from Rocky Mountain Power helped pay for the equipment.